from netgen.occ import *

 K = LaplaceDL(w*ds)*v*ds

-We generate the linear operators and solve for the Neumann data \(j\) using an iterative solver:
+Compute the linear operators and solve the linear system of equations for the Neumann data \(j\)

 j = GridFunction(fesL2)